Benjru/Benjru/README.md

 ## Hello!
-My name is Benjru 👋
+My name is Benjamin 👋

 - 📚 I'm a fourth year Computer Science Major at Mount Allison University
-- 💻 I'm currently working on writing an XCB window manager
+- 💻 I'm currently working on writing an X window manager in C using XCB
-- 👀 I'm interested in blockchain, operating systems, and UX/UI design
+- 👀 I'm interested in computer networks, algorithms, operating systems and UX/UI design
-- 🤝 I'm open to collaborating on any interesting projects
 - 📫 Feel free to contact me at ben.hallihan1@gmail.com
 <br>